ranjankjha17/Whitelist-Dapp/README.md

 # Whitelist-Dapp
-make a  NFT collection named Crypto Devs.
+Make a  NFT collection named Crypto Devs.
 We want to give our early supporters access to a whitelist for our collection, so here we are creating a whitelist dapp for Crypto Devs